odino/odino.github.com/source/_posts/2019-11-25-wasec-a-book-about-web-application-security-is-now-available-for-sale.markdown

 ## What if I can't afford the book?

 Reach out to me privately, and we'll sort something out.
-I will need to make sure you're not trying to *gable the system*, but I'd hate to see someone not being able to read the book simply because they can't afford it -- I will try to make an effort to reply to everyone who reaches out to me, and make sure financial conditions don't get in the way of knowledge.
+I will need to make sure you're not trying to *gamble the system*, but I'd hate to see someone not being able to read the book simply because they can't afford it -- I will try to make an effort to reply to everyone who reaches out to me, and make sure financial conditions don't get in the way of knowledge.